eherra/patientRecordSystem/README.md

         - [x] city
         - [x] country

-### Input validating
+### Input validation
-The app has input validations included for user inputs with Bootstrap **required** and regex **pattern** matches on client-side.
+The app has client-side validations for user inputs done via Bootstrap **required** and regex **pattern** matches.

-On server-side the inputs are also validated so that e.g. via Postman incorrect data can't be sent and inserted to the database.
+On server-side the inputs are as well validated -> via Postman incorrect data can't be sent and inserted to the database.

-The input validations has been done from scratch (not the best practise - plenty of third-party libraries out there to do the validations), but a good practise for the sake of practising programming. (:
+The input validations has been done for cases where higher amount of form parameters is given with a validation model class e.g. when registering new user, and updating user settings.
+The validation class takes a form as a construct parameter and checks that the form values are according to validation rules.

 ### Backlog